-Oryx Petroleum's operations are subject to change of control and relinquishment obligations under its PSCs.
+Forza Petroleum's operations are subject to change of control and relinquishment obligations under its PSC.

-Oryx Petroleum's existing and future PSCs contain and may contain relinquishment provisions that typically require a percentage of the license area not used in production operations to be released by the contractor upon entering into subsequent exploration phases and/or the occurrence of certain events.
-These relinquishment provisions reduce the total area available to be explored by Oryx Petroleum for oil.
-There can be no assurance that areas proposed by Oryx Petroleum for relinquishment will be accepted by the government counterparties to the PSCs, and there is a risk that such relinquishments may subsequently be determined by successor contractors to contain reserves.
+Forza Petroleum's PSC contains relinquishment provisions that typically require a percentage of the license area not used in production operations to be released by the contractor upon entering into subsequent exploration phases and/or the occurrence of certain events.
+These relinquishment provisions reduce the total area available to be explored by Forza Petroleum for oil.
+There can be no assurance that areas proposed by Forza Petroleum for relinquishment will be accepted by the government counterparties to the PSC, and there is a risk that such relinquishments may subsequently be determined by successor contractors to contain reserves.
 Depending on the size and location of the applicable license area, relinquishment requirements could have a Material Adverse Effect.
-Furthermore, Oryx Petroleum may be obligated to satisfy certain site restoration and abandonment obligations with respect to the relinquished areas.
+Furthermore, Forza Petroleum may be obligated to satisfy certain site restoration and abandonment obligations with respect to the relinquished areas.

-Certain of Oryx Petroleum's PSCs and other contracts relating to its license areas require government consent to effect a change of control of Oryx Petroleum or an assignment of Oryx Petroleum's interest in the license areas.
-Accordingly, should Oryx Petroleum seek to reduce its ownership interest in these license areas or if there is a change of control of Oryx Petroleum (including by reason of a reduction of ownership of Oryx Petroleum by AOG below its controlling stake), government consent may be required in order to remain in compliance with the applicable contract.
+Certain of Forza Petroleum's PSC and other contracts relating to its license area require government consent to effect a change of control of Forza Petroleum or an assignment of Forza Petroleum's interest in the license areas.
+Accordingly, should Forza Petroleum seek to reduce its ownership interest in these license areas or if there is a change of control of Forza Petroleum (including by reason of a reduction of ownership of Forza Petroleum by Zeg Oil below its controlling stake), government consent may be required in order to remain in compliance with the applicable contract.
 The failure to obtain such consent may have a Material Adverse Effect.
-Further, the requirement to obtain such consent may limit the ability of a third party to effect a change of control transaction with Oryx Petroleum.
-Certain of Oryx Petroleum's PSCs and other contracts contain or may contain a right of refusal granted to a government entity.
-This right may limit Oryx Petroleum's ability to transfer its interests in its license areas to a purchaser in the event of a sale of all or substantially all of Oryx Petroleum's assets.
-The entry by Oryx Petroleum into a change of control transaction could also trigger the early payment of the contingent consideration payable by Oryx Petroleum under the agreements entered into by it when it acquired the Hawler license area.
+Further, the requirement to obtain such consent may limit the ability of a third party to effect a change of control transaction with Forza Petroleum.
+Certain of Forza Petroleum's PSC and other contracts contain or may contain a right of refusal granted to a government entity.
+This right may limit Forza Petroleum's ability to transfer its interests in its license areas to a purchaser in the event of a sale of all or substantially all of Forza Petroleum's assets.
+The entry by Forza Petroleum into a change of control transaction could also trigger the early payment of the contingent consideration payable by Forza Petroleum under the agreements entered into by it when it acquired the Hawler license area.

-Oryx Petroleum may not realize the anticipated benefits of its acquisitions.
+Forza Petroleum may not realize the anticipated benefits of future acquisitions.

-Oryx Petroleum may, subject to the availability of funding, seek to acquire additional license areas.
-Although Oryx Petroleum performs a review of license areas prior to acquiring them that it believes is consistent with industry practices, such reviews are inherently incomplete.
-It generally is not feasible to review in depth every individual property involved in each license area acquisition.
-Ordinarily, Oryx Petroleum will focus its due diligence efforts on higher valued properties and will sample the remainder.
+Forza Petroleum may, subject to the availability of funding, seek to acquire additional license areas.
+Although Forza Petroleum performs a review of license areas prior to acquiring them that it believes is consistent with industry practices, such reviews are inherently incomplete.
+It generally is not feasible to review in depth every individual property involved in each license area acquisition and, supported by a smaller team in recent years, available resources for such a project may be limited.
+Ordinarily, Forza Petroleum will focus its due diligence efforts on higher valued properties and will sample the remainder.
 Inspections may not be performed on every well, and structural or environmental problems, such as ground water contamination, are not necessarily observable even when an inspection is undertaken.
-Oryx Petroleum may be required to assume pre-closing liabilities, including environmental liabilities, and may acquire interests in license areas on an "as is" basis.
-To date, Oryx Petroleum's exploration and development activities have principally focused on West Africa and Iraq, including the Kurdistan Region, and Oryx Petroleum's limited presence in other regions may limit the geographic scope of its ability to identify and complete acquisitions.
+Forza Petroleum may be required to assume pre-closing liabilities, including environmental liabilities, and may acquire interests in license areas on an "as is" basis.
+To date, Forza Petroleum's exploration and development activities have principally focused on Iraq, especially the Kurdistan Region, and West Africa and Forza Petroleum's limited presence in other regions may limit the geographic scope of its ability to identify and complete acquisitions.